No Lawyers, No Justice: Attorneys Imprisoned in Iran for Defending Human Rights

 Payam Derafshan: Held incommunicado at an unknown location since his arrest in June 2020 on unannounced charges.
 In May 2020, he was sentenced to a one-year suspended prison sentence for“insulting the supreme leader,” and suspended from practicing law for two years.

-Soheila Hejab: Held at Gharchak Prison since May 2020, serving an 18-year prison sentence, five of which she must serve before becoming eligible for parole for “forming a group for women’s rights.”
+*Soheila Hejab: (Editor’s Note: Hejab has a law degree, but is not a practicing lawyer).
+Held at Gharchak Prison since May 2020, serving an 18-year prison sentence, five of which she must serve before becoming eligible for parole for “forming a group for women’s rights.”

 Nasrin Sotoudeh: Detained in June 2018 and sentenced to 38 years in prison, 12 years of which she must serve before becoming eligible for parole.
 Among her charges were “encouraging prostitution” for advocating against compulsory hijab.
 Previously she served three years in prison for “acting against national security” and “membership in the Defenders of Human Rights Center.”